gasymova-r/movie-recommender-engine/README.md

 ### About
 This project explores content-based and collaborative recommendation algorithms on the example of movie recommenders.
-The final result of this project is an interactive program that allows users to get personalized recommendations using Singular Value Decomposition (SVD).
+The final result is an interactive program that allows users to get personalized recommendations using Singular Value Decomposition (SVD).
 The approach was chosen with cross-validation using a Python library [Surprise](https://surpriselib.com).

 ### How it works
 The main upside of the final program is that it allows flexibility – getting recommendations not only for the users already existing in the dataset, but personalized output based on any user’s input.
 The program works on a sample of 1,000,000 observations from the original dataset and relies on three major functions: